 To date we have operated primarily in the research and development phase of our business.
 If we are successful, we will need to expand our business operations, which will impose new demands on our financial, technical, operational and management resources.
-If we do not upgrade our technical, administrative, operating and financial control systems, or the unexpected expansion difficulties arise, including issues relating to our research and development activities and retention of experienced scientists, managers and engineers, could have a material adverse effect on our business, results of operations and financial condition, and our ability to timely execute our business plan.
-If we are unable to implement these actions in a timely manner, our results may be adversely affected.
+If we do not upgrade our technical, administrative, operating and financial control systems, or if unexpected expansion difficulties arise, including issues relating to our research and development activities, then retention of experienced scientists, managers and engineers could become more challenging and have a material adverse effect on our business, results of operations and financial condition.